 All of our products are shipped from our warehouse in Boulder.

-The insulated Polar Bottle® Sport is made of Low-Density Polyethylene (LDPE).
-The cap for the bottle is made of High-Density Polyethylene (HDPE), and the valve is made of Urethane.
+The insulated inner and outer layers of the Polar Bottle® Sport are made of Low-Density Polyethylene (LDPE).
+The cap for the bottle is also made up of Low-Density Polyethylene (LDPE), and the valve is made of Urethane.

 The Ergo bottle is made of Polypropylene.
 The Half Twist™ cap is made from Tritan™ plastic fitted with a medical-grade silicone gasket.

 Polar Bottle water bottles are — and always have been — BPA- and Phthalate-Free.

 LDPE, HDPE, and Tritan™ plastics are all free of harmful chemicals like BPA and Phthalates.
 To the furthest extent of current scientific knowledge, none of these plastics contain harmful chemicals that may leach into the liquid contained in the bottle.
 The well-being of our customers is of the highest priority to our company and plastic safety is an issue we take very seriously.

 Polar Bottle water bottles have always been BPA- and Phthalate-Free.